briankrznarich/jmdictdb/app/README.txt

-After a change is made to the jmapp code, the wsgi daemon process(es) can be restarted to make the server aware of the changes (without the need to restart the entire server) by 'touch'ing jmapp.wsgi.
+After a change is made to the jmapp code, the wsgi daemon process(es) can be restarted to make the server aware of the changes (without the need to restart the entire Apache server) by 'touch'ing jmapp.wsgi.

 When run by a WSGI server, jmapp looks for its configuration file(s) in /usr/local/etc/jmdictdb/cfgapp.ini and cfgapp-pvt.ini.